Appeals court blocks California bar on mandatory arbitration for workers

 Feb 15 (Reuters) - A federal appeals court on Wednesday blocked a California law that prohibited employers from requiring their workers to resolve legal disputes in private arbitration.

-The 9th U.S. Circuit Court of Appeals held that the law cannot be enforced because it conflicts with a federal arbitration law, handing a victory to business groups that had sued the state.
+A three-judge panel of the 9th U.S. Circuit Court of Appeals in San Francisco in a 2-1 decision held that the law cannot be enforced because it conflicts with a federal arbitration law.
+The ruling handed a victory to business groups, including the U.S. Chamber of Commerce, which had sued the state.

+"We are pleased that the 9th Circuit vindicated the strong federal policy favoring arbitration," Chamber of Commerce attorney Jennifer Dickey said in a statement.

+The office of California Attorney General Rob Bonta, which defended the law, did not immediately respond to a request for comment.

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))